-Some areas of campus, including our Healing Arts facility and some outdoor areas including landscaping, are still being finalized due to historic winter rains which delayed our construction schedule.
-Please know that our core facilities are complete and we are working diligently to ensure your stay is not negatively impacted.
-The targeted opening of our Healing Arts facility is mid-August 2017, with full campus completion expected by the end of the year.
+Some areas of campus, including landscaping, are still being finalized due to historic winter rains which delayed our construction schedule.
+Please know that our core facilities are complete and we are working diligently to ensure your stay is not impacted.

 Exploring the Campus